-Independent Arts is an Isle of Wight charity founded in 1987, using the arts to improve wellbeing, quality of life and to reduce social isolation.
+Independent Arts is an Isle of Wight charity, established in 1987, using the arts to improve wellbeing, quality of life and to reduce social isolation.
 We believe that art is for all stages of life and we deliver vital services across all ages, mindful of the range of needs:

 We have vast experience of delivering a wide range of arts activities.
 Through our Workshops for Wellbeing programme, we deliver creative work in residential homes and other centres across the Isle of Wight.

-Our funded projects allow us to seek new ways to reach people in the community through engagement in the arts and creative activity.
+Our funded community projects allow us to seek new ways to reach vulnerable people of all ages in the community through engagement in the arts and creative activity.

 Independent Arts is always looking for potential partnerships, and is keen to make links with other organisations who share a similar ethos to us.
 We recognise the importance of working in collaboration to achieve the best possible outcomes for those we engage with.